urre/Update-From-Bottom/readme.md

 ## Changelog

++ 1.0.3: Small change.
+WordPress version 3.1 no longer a requirement.
+Minor changes to button box alignment.
 + 1.0.2: Bug fix.
 Buttons showed up on more screens than needed.
 Now only posts and pages
 + 1.0.1: Bug fix.
 Hide buttons on main dashboard page
 + 1.0: No longer beta.
 Added Polish translation files.